IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 ## Installation and Setup

+**Note: Please work with your ADO pipeline specialist to review the below section.**

 The `azure-pipeline.yaml` can be dropped into the root folder of your Azure git repository and will automatically provide pipelines for the specified triggers.
 Please review the definitions thoroughly with your Azure administrator.

 Following requirements need to be met:
 * [Azure Agent](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops) the pipeline script can connect to the mainframe LPAR
 * Azure [SSH Service Connection](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#ssh-service-connection) to connect to the mainframe LPAR for the Azure built-in SSH tasks
-* The private SSH key of the TSO technical user to login to z/OS Unix System Services from scripts
+* The private SSH key of the TSO technical user to login to z/OS Unix System Services from scripts, that is installed as a Secure file.
+See [Install private SSH key](#install-private-ssh-key)

 ### Required Pipeline Variables